benjaminion/upgrading-ethereum-book/src/book.md

 Throughout the protocol, a quantity called "effective balance" is used instead of the validators' actual balances.
 Effective balance tracks the actual balance, with two differences: (1) effective balance is capped at `MAX_EFFECTIVE_BALANCE` no matter how high the actual balance of a validator is, and (2) effective balance is much more granular - it changes only in steps of `EFFECTIVE_BALANCE_INCREMENT` rather than [`Gwei`](#gwei).

-This discretisation of balance is designed to reduce the amount of hashing required when making state updates.
-As we shall see, validators' actual balances are stored as a contiguous list in BeaconState.
-This is easy to update.
-Effective balances are stored in the individual validator records and are more costly to update (more hashing required).
+This discretisation of effective balance is intended to reduce the amount of hashing required when making state updates.
+The goal is to avoid having to re-calculate the hash tree root of validator records too often.
+Validators' actual balances, which change frequently, are stored as a contiguous list in BeaconState, outside of validators' records.
+Effective balances are stored inside validators' individual records, which are more costly to update (more hashing required).
 So we try to update effective balances relatively infrequently.

-Effective balance is changed according to a process with hysteresis to avoid situations where it changes frequently.
-See [`HYSTERESIS_QUOTIENT`](#hysteresis_quotient).
+Effective balance is changed according to a process with hysteresis to avoid situations where it might change frequently.
+See [`HYSTERESIS_QUOTIENT`](#hysteresis-parameters).

 You can read more about effective balance in the [Design Rationale](https://notes.ethereum.org/@vbuterin/rkhCgQteN?type=view#Effective-balances) and in [this article](https://www.attestant.io/posts/understanding-validator-effective-balance/).